 I have a certificate in functional nutrition and my membership/board certification with the National Association for Nutrition Professionals qualifies me to work as a nutritional therapist.
 I am also a member of the Nutritional Therapy Association.
 I’ve been trained to use an ancestrally-informed model that looks for and addresses the deficiency related root causes of health problems rather than treating symptoms with drugs that cause more deficiencies.
 I have applied this model to my own health needs when my immune system and my hormones got out of balance in my early forties.
 For the clients I have worked with, we have addressed nutritional deficiencies that led to things like hypothyroid disorder, overweight, pre-diabetes and mental health conditions.

 Please click here for current specials on private sessions for individuals and groups as well as for rates specifically for restaurant owners and retirement communities.

 My main focus is doing wellness retreats that I lead, in woodsy areas all over NW Oregon.
 Click here for descriptions and a registration form for my upcoming retreats.

 More about my personal life?

 I live in the wine-country village of Carlton, Oregon which is an hour SW of Portland.
 I’ve been a social worker for most of my adult life, working with foster and adoptive kids.
 I still work part time as a trainer and supporter of volunteers who work with foster kids.
-I married for the first time when I was nearly 40 and I have two step sons and I adopted my young adult daughter before I met my husband.
+I married for the first time when I was nearly 40.
+I have two step sons and I adopted my young adult daughter before I met my husband.

 What drew me to study functional nutrition were my own and my daughter’s needs, and the lack of solutions coming from the mainstream medical community around hormonal health.